escambron/hep101-docs/docs/useful.rst

 So far we've looked at how to analyze ROOT ntuples with ROOT's builtin ``TTreeReader`` and also with the ``uproot`` python library to interface with NumPy.
-With ROOT's ``TTreeReader``, we were doing classic serial analysis, performing the same logic but in hand written loop.
-With ``uproot`` and NumPy we switched over to using array
-programming: where we don't write loops, we write instructions to be executed over the array (behind the scenes highly optimized C code is actually executing a loop over the data structures, with multiple operations being executed simultaneously; this is what makes array programming so powerful).
+With ROOT's ``TTreeReader``, we were doing classic serial programming, performing the same logic but in a hand written loop.
+With ``uproot`` and NumPy we switched over to using array programming, where we don't write loops; we write instructions to be executed over the array (behind the scenes highly optimized C code is actually executing a loop over the data structures, with multiple operations being executed simultaneously; this is what makes array programming so powerful).

 Another programming paradigm for analyzing data in the form of a ROOT ntuple (which essentially a set of columns), can be called "columnar analysis".
-There are a number of software packages that implement a so-called "data frame"; a structured set of columnar data where the operations have been optimized for the structure.
-This is quite similar to NumPy, but "on steroids" in terms of the higher level functionality.
+There are a number of software packages which implement a so-called "data frame": a structured set of columnar data where the operations have been optimized for the structure.
+This is quite similar to NumPy, but on steroids in terms of the higher level functionality.

 With ROOT's RDataFrame